-BW Gold will maintain records related to community effects monitoring using StakeTracker and database suitable for the Project.
+BW Gold will maintain records related to community effects monitoring using StakeTracker and/or database management suitable for the Project.
 Data will be entered in a standardized format and program that will allow for comparison between years.
 Monitoring data will be stored for the life of mine.